-Venice will charge tourists an entrance fee and require reservations.
+Venice will charge an entrance fee for tourists and require reservations.

 24/08/2021

-From the summer of 2022, visitors to Venice (Italy) will have to pay an entrance fee of 3-10 EUR and even have to book in advance.
+From summer 2022, visitors to Venice (Italy) will have to pay an entrance fee of 3-10 EUR and may even need to make reservations in advance.

-The historic Italian city plans to introduce measures to control tourist numbers as it faces “overtourism,” La Stampa newspaper reported.
+According to La Stampa, the historic Italian city plans to implement measures to control tourist numbers as it faces a situation of "overtourism".

-According to Bloomberg, the entrance fee to Venice can range from 3 to 10 euros (about 80,000-270,000 VND), depending on the season and time of day.
-The fee will not apply to people who already live in Venice, their relatives and children.
-Visitors may also have to pay if staying in hotels in the city.
-However, if this model of charging fees spreads, it could be a sign of a two-way economy where only a few people can afford to participate.
+According to Bloomberg, the entrance fee to Venice can range from 3-10 EUR (approximately 80,000-270,000 VND), depending on the season and time of day.
+The fee will not apply to residents of Venice, their relatives, or children.
+Visitors may also have to pay if they are staying in a hotel in the city.
+However, if this fee model spreads, it could show signs of a two-way economy, with only a select few able to afford it.

-These policies show how the pandemic and climate crisis have forced local economies to come up with solutions to problems that could threaten their future.
-Venice has long struggled to balance its popularity as a tourist destination with the quality of life for its residents.
+These policies demonstrate how the pandemic and climate crisis have forced local economies to find solutions to problems that could threaten their future.
+Venice has long struggled to balance its popularity as a tourist destination with the quality of life for its local residents.

 Trang thông tin du lịch và phong cách sống Travellive+